Putin says to seek IOC intervention over Rio ban

 "Of course, it is unfair," Putin told editors from leading international news agencies at a supper on the sidelines of the St. Petersburg International Economic Forum.

-He added that this does not fit into "any framework of a civilized behaviour" and that he hoped a solution would be found.
+He added that this does not fit into "any framework of a civilized behavior" and that he hoped a solution would be found.

 "I hope that we will discuss this further with our colleagues in the anti-doping structure and hope for an appropriate response from the International Olympic Committee."